evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 The Ford F150 Lightning Extended Range is available in a total of 6 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Ford F150 Lightning Extended Range, allowing you to customize your vehicle to suit your style and driving preferences.
+The Ford F150 Lightning Extended Range offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 265/70 tires on 18" rims
 - 275/60 tires on 20" rims
 - 285/45 tires on 22" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [tailgate](../../../../technology/doors/#split-tailgate) where the gate falls down.